ravendb/book/Ch15/PartV.md

 system, meaning you'll be able to notice changes from expected patterns and head off problems early.

 Routine and preventive maintenance is also an important topic that we'll go over.
-From proper backup and restore procedures to disaster recovery stategies, it pays to be prepared in case trouble lands in your lap.
+From proper backup and restore procedures to disaster recovery strategies, it pays to be prepared in case trouble lands in your lap.
 We'll see how to troubleshoot issues in production, covering additional tools available at the operating system level and dedicated tools and features meant to help you manage and operate RavenDB.
 We'll discuss ways to manipulate the internal state of RavenDB, impact decision making and behavior at runtime and always keep your application running.